ysyk2021/the-art-of-active-listening-developing-listening-skills-for-greater-understanding-and-connection/src/chapter-3.md

 * **Identify Strengths and Weaknesses:** Recognize your strengths as a listener and areas where you may struggle.
 This could include distractions, interrupting others, or jumping to conclusions prematurely.
 * **Set Listening Goals:** Define specific listening goals that align with your professional development.
 Whether it's improving focus, asking better questions, or fostering deeper connections, outlining these objectives will guide your active listening framework.

-Sub-chapter 3.2: Creating a Framework for Active Listening Based on Shared Values and Priorities
+Creating a Framework for Active Listening Based on Shared Values and Priorities
 ------------------------------------------------------------------------------------------------

 Active listening should be based on shared values and priorities between you and the person you are engaging with.
 Establishing a common framework helps build trust and fosters effective communication.
 Consider the following steps: